Actindo-AG/Documentation/RetailSuiteAccounting/Integration/03_ManageAccounts.md

 ![Account availability](../../Assets/Screenshots/RetailSuiteAccounting/Settings/Accounts/AccountAvailability.png "[Account availability]")

-1. Select the corresponding number range in the *Account class* drop-down list.
+1. Click the  *Account class* drop-down list and select the desired number range.
   All accounts of the selected account class are displayed in the list.

 2. Check which account numbers are still available by navigating through the list.